holman/boom/README.markdown

     $ boom melissa
     Boom!
 Just copied http://cl.ly/3pAn/animated.gif to your clipboard.

+## Remote boom
+You can even have a remote boom using config in ~/.boom.remote.conf
+    $ boomr "a sandwich" cheese "mighty fine"
+    Boom! cheese in a sandwich is mighty fine.
+Got it.

+e.g. have a shared redis instance in the office for pinging around snippets to each others command lines
+    # me:
+    $ boomr config ackrc < ~/.ackrc

+    # you:
+    $ boomr config ackrc > ~/.ackrc

 And that's just a taste!
 I know, you're salivating, I can hear you from here.
 (Why your saliva is noisy is beyond me.)
 Check out the [full list of commands](https://github.com/holman/boom/wiki/Commands).